 Does pre-filter cleaning save electricity?

 Yes, it does.
 The reason is that when the airflow is clogged by dirt, the machine uses more energy.
-A dirty air purifier has lower airflow, thus “forcing” the engine to use more watts to increase airflow.
+A dirty air purifier has lower airflow, thus “forcing” the motor to use more watts to increase airflow.

 Does using the auto mode save energy?